Luhansk People's Republic: Military

+On 31 December 2022, the 2nd Army Corps of the LPR People's Militia was incorporated into the 3rd Guards Luhansk-Severodonetsk Combined Arms Army of the Russian Ground Forces, which is part of the Southern Military District.
+The formation is headquartered in the city of Luhansk.

 Human rights

-Freedom House evaluates the eastern Donbas territories controlled by the LPR and DPR as "not free", scoring 4 out of 100 in its 2022 Freedom in the World index.
+The US non-profit organization Freedom House evaluates the eastern Donbas territories controlled by the LPR and DPR as "not free", scoring 2 out of 100 in its 2024 Freedom in the World index.
 Concerns include strict control over politics by the security services, allowing no meaningful opposition, and harsh restrictions on local media.
 Pro-Ukrainian bloggers and journalists have been given long prison sentences, and people have been arrested for critical posts on social media.
 Freedom House also reported that there was a "prevailing hostility" to the Ukrainian ethnic identity and an "intensifying campaign" against the Ukrainian language and identity.
 According to Freedom House, basic due process guarantees are not followed and arbitrary arrests and detentions are common.
 A 2020 UN report said that interviews with released prisoners "confirmed patterns of torture and ill-treatment".
 Abuse, including torture and sexual violence, has been widely reported to occur in separatist prisons and detention centers.

 A 2022 report by Al Jazeera said that "the 'republics' are understood to have evolved into totalitarian, North Korea-like statelets", and that reportedly thousands have been tortured and abused in "cellars" under the separatist authorities.

 According to a report by the Institut français des relations internationales (IFRI), the ideology of the LPR is shaped by elements of right-wing Russian nationalism, Russian imperialism and Orthodox fundamentalism.
 Organisations such as the UN Human Rights Office and Human Rights Watch have reported human rights abuses in the LPR, including internment, torture, extrajudicial killings, forced conscription, as well as political and media repression.
 Ukraine views the LPR and DPR as terrorist organisations.